MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/getting-started-with-group-managed-service-accounts.md

 ---
 # Getting Started with Group Managed Service Accounts

->Applies To: Windows Server 2016, Windows Server 2012 R2, Windows Server 2012
+>Applies To: Windows Server (Semi-Annual Channel), Windows Server 2016

 This guide provides step-by-step instructions and background information for enabling and using group Managed Service Accounts in  Windows Server 2012 .